Faculty & Staff

 Exceptions to Access of Record

-York House School may exercise its right to deny access to some information contained in student or employment files where the disclosure of information may threaten someone else’s safety, mental, or physical health, or where disclosure could be harmful to personal privacy of a third party (please reference section 19 and 22 of the Personal Information Privacy Act).
+York House School may exercise its right to deny access to some information contained in student files where the disclosure of information may threaten someone else’s safety, mental, or physical health, or where disclosure could be harmful to personal privacy of a third party (please reference section 19 and 22 of the Personal Information Privacy Act).

 In considering a disclosure exception, the school will take into consideration the following: